Classic DP: Unbounded Knapsack Problem

 };

-We can transform this problem into the description of a knapsack problem:
+We can transform this problem into a description format of the knapsack problem:

 .
 The quantity of each item is unlimited.
-The question is, how many ways are there to fill the knapsack exactly?
+How many ways are there to fill the knapsack exactly?

-This problem differs from the two knapsack problems we discussed earlier in one major aspect: the quantity of each item is unlimited.
-This is known as the "unbounded knapsack problem".
-It's not very complex; the main difference lies in the state transition equation.
+The main difference between this problem and the previous two knapsack problems is that the quantity of each item is unlimited, which is known as the "Complete Knapsack Problem".
+It's not complicated; it just involves a slight change in the state transition equation.

-Let's continue the analysis following the knapsack problem's description.
+Let's continue with the analysis using the knapsack problem description format.